-The reduction in enrollment fees applies only to in-state enrollment fees for regularly scheduled on-campus classes and does not apply to other charges, such as out-of-state tuition, course overload charges, supplemental class fees, residence hall charges, travel costs, summer camp fees, workshop fees, academy fees, or off-campus course fees.
+The reduction in enrollment fees applies only to in-state enrollment fees for regularly scheduled classes.
+The reduction in enrollment fees does not apply to courses where enrollment fees are established or received by institutions other than Truman State University.
+The reduction in enrollment fees also does not apply to other charges, such as out-of-state tuition, course overload charges, program fees, supplemental class fees, dual enrollment fees, residence hall charges, travel costs, summer camp fees, workshop fees, academy fees, or off-campus course fees.

 Full-time employees may alter their work schedule, if approved by their supervisor, in order to permit their attendance at courses offered on campus during their regularly assigned working hours, usually not to exceed three hours per week.
 Each full time employee must work 40 hours per week, and time lost due to class attendance must be rescheduled at a time acceptable to the employee and supervisor.

 *NOTE: The tuition discount may result in taxable income to the employee and in some instances the University will deduct Federal Income Tax, State Income Tax, and/or FICA Tax from the employee’s pay on the amount of the discount.